yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/create-deployments/async-replication-platform.md

 1. Select the target universe.

-   Note that the paused universes are not included in the selection list.
+   Note that paused universes are not included in the selection list.

 1. Click **Next: Select Tables**.